 Our take: If you can’t assess the effectiveness of your mental health and stress reduction programs, you can’t make changes to reach more employees.
 Consider adding emotional health screening to your wellness program.

-For more data-driven insights that will help you build an effective mental health program at your organization, take a look at our helpful guide for managers, “Navigating Workplace Mental Health.”
-This free ebook combines expert advice with the latest research and employee testimonials to explore:
+For more data-driven insights that will help you build an effective mental health program at your organization, take a look at our helpful guide for wellness directors and HR leadership, “Addressing the Employee Mental Health Crisis.”
+This free resource will help not only build a case for better mental health support, but implement it as well.
+This guide addresses topics like: